Kaltsoon/spring-boot-vite-example/README.md

 2. Start the Vite development server by running the `npm run dev` command
 3. Once the development server has started, the application is accessible at <http://localhost:5173>

-## Documentation
+## REST API

-- [Swagger documentation](http://localhost:8080/swagger-ui/index.html) (accessible when the backend server is running)
+The REST API has [Swagger documentation](http://localhost:8080/swagger-ui/index.html) (accessible when the backend server is running).